YJPL/film-storyboards/_pages/process.md

 ## Overview in thumbnail sketches

 The first phase is a collaborative process to visualize the screenplay sequence by sequence.
-We discuss the film script intent with the director, production, or art department.
-Usually meeting face to face is the most efficient way to do this, although email, phone or conference calls work too.
+We discuss the film script's intent with the director, production team, or art department.
+Although meeting face-to-face offers an unparalleled opportunity for dialogue, we can maintain strong collaboration through email, phone, and video conferencing.

 This results in rough thumbnail sketches of every key shot.
 The goal is to find the best angles for complex scenes and outline the composition of each shot.
 Drafting camera angles into tiny compositions during a live discussion allows for quick revisions.
 We can explore visual options in a language close to writing the first draft.